 In this guide, learn about the most widely studied alternative treatments for depression.
 Find out which ones show the best results, how they work, and how they’re produced.

 Today, St. John’s wort is a popular alternative antidepressant medicine in Europe.
-However, the FDA has not approved St. John’s wort as a treatment for depression in the United States.
+However, the FDA hasn’t approved St. John’s wort as a treatment for depression in the United States.

 The second study was published in the Journal of the American Medical Association.
-It found St. John’s wort was not effective in easing moderately severe major depression.
+It found St. John’s wort wasn’t effective in easing moderately severe major depression.